Rapture (iiO song)

 "Rapture" (sometimes referenced as "Rapture (Tastes So Sweet)") is a song by American recording duo iiO.
 It was chosen as the lead single from their debut studio album, Poetica (2005).
-The song was written by both the members; Nadia Ali and Markus Moser, while production was handled just by Moser.
+The song was written by both the members, Nadia Ali and Markus Moser, while production was handled just by Moser.
 The song was released in the United Kingdom on October 29, 2001, by Data Records and was released in the United States via Universal Records in January 2002.

 With the song winning positive reviews from music critics, citing it as catchy and one of the best songs of the year, the song was a commercial success.
 The song charted inside the top 10 in several countries, including the United Kingdom, Australia, Canada, Ireland, New Zealand, and Romania.
 "Rapture" also reached the top 50 on the US Billboard Hot 100, peaking at number 46 in March 2002.
 A music video was also shot, showing the group in a futuristic city with visual lighting.

 In 2010, the song was re-released by former iiO frontwoman Nadia Ali as a single from her remix compilation, Queen of Clubs Trilogy: the Best of Nadia Ali Remixed.
 This version was her most successful solo release, peaking at number three in Romania while also charting in several European countries.

 Background and composition

-At the time, 17-year-old Nadia Ali was working in the New York offices of Versace, when a co-worker introduced her to producer Markus Moser, who was looking for a female singer to collaborate on some of his productions for a girl group.
+Nadia Ali was working in the New York offices of Versace, when a co-worker introduced her to producer Markus Moser, who was looking for a female singer to collaborate on some of his productions for a girl group.
 The two teamed up and started a group that was originally named "Vaiio", named after the Sony VAIO laptop Ali used to write lyrics on.
 They later dropped the "va", on the advice of their label, to avoid causing problems in the future with Sony.
 Working with Moser, she wrote the lyrics and the vocals for the songs.

 According to John Bush at AllMusic, the song "is pure pop, in a dance sense: a post-trance version of vocoder-ized disco, complete with modulating Moroder bassline, an evocative female vocal, and an unmissable hook repeated endlessly."